enodecs/enodecs.github.io/README.md

-# Makers All
+# Enode

-The website for the organization, Makers All.
-For more info, see [makersall.org](makersall.org)
+The website for the organization, Enode.